What is application integration?

-Process integration is the sharing of events, data, and transactions between business processes that span multiple applications across different departments in an organization –typically in real time.
-It is also used to extend processes beyond an organization to a customer or a partner.
+Process integration is the sharing of events, data, and transactions between business processes that span multiple applications across different departments in an organisation –typically in real time.
+It is also used to extend processes beyond an organisation to a customer or a partner.

 In many cases, events or transactions are used to trigger a process, such as a sales transaction triggering the process to set up an account in a billing system.

 API management is the process of distributing and controlling APIs that connect applications and data.
 It allows organisations to publish, supervise, and secure API activity to support developers and applications.
 The process enforces usage policy, controls access, monitors performance, publishes documentation, and monetizes access.